HMS Anson (79): Operational history

-It is reported that Anson never once fired her main armament in anger.
+Anson is reported to have never once fired her main armament in anger.

-Post-war era
+Postwar era

-Following the war Anson was the flagship of the 1st Battle Squadron of the British Pacific Fleet and helped to liberate Hong Kong.
-After a brief refit, Anson sailed from Sydney to Hobart in February 1946 to collect the Duke and Duchess of Gloucester (the Duke was then Governor-General of Australia) and return them to Sydney.
+Following the war, Anson was the flagship of the 1st Battle Squadron of the British Pacific Fleet and helped to liberate Hong Kong.
+After a brief refit, Anson sailed from Sydney to Hobart in February 1946 to collect the Duke and Duchess of Gloucester (the duke was then governor-general of Australia) and return them to Sydney.

-Anson arrived back in British waters on 29 July 1946 and after a short refit was returned to peacetime duties.
-In July 1949 Anson took part in Exercise Verity.
-November 1949, Anson was placed in reserve and in 1951 she was towed to Gare Loch.
-On 17 December 1957 she was purchased for scrap by Shipbreaking Industries, Faslane.
-A selection of her timbers would be reused to make souvenirs of different types.
+Anson arrived back in British waters on 29 July 1946, and after a short refit, was returned to peacetime duties.
+In July 1949, she took part in Exercise Verity.
+In November 1949, Anson was placed in reserve, and in 1951, she was towed to Gare Loch.
+On 17 December 1957, she was purchased for scrap by Shipbreaking Industries, Faslane.
+A selection of her timbers were reused to make souvenirs of different types.

 Refits

-During her career, Anson was refitted on several occasions in order to update her equipment.
+During her career, Anson was refitted on several occasions to update her equipment.
 The following are the dates and details of the refits undertaken: